 - Muscular weakness in the limbs and problems with bladder control.

-Sensation of vibration is usually retained.
+- The sensation of vibration is usually retained.

 Diagnosis of Anterior Spinal Artery Syndrome